JaneliaSciComp/SongExplorer/README.md

 which require many tedious mouse clicks, for example, or simpler ones that must be performed repeatedly.
-To facilitate coding your analysis, SongExplorer is structured such that each action button (`Detect`, `Misses`, `Activations`, etc.) is backed by a linux bash script.
+To facilitate coding your analysis, SongExplorer is structured such that each action button (`Detect`, `Misses`, `Activations`, etc.) is backed by a Linux Bash script.
 At the top of each script is documentation showing how to call it.
 Here, for example, is the interface for `Detect`: